- If you have been thinking about suicide, talk to a trusted adult right away and keep yourself safe.

 What if I’m thinking about suicide?

-If you’ve been thinking about hurting yourself or committing suicide, the most important thing to do is get help so you can find a solution to your problems and stay safe.
+If you’ve been thinking about hurting yourself or committing suicide, the most important thing to do is get help so you can find a solution to your problems and be safe.
 You MUST tell a trusted adult that you need help.
 Talk with your parents/guardians, your health care provider, religious leader, school counselor, or a mental health professional about your feelings.
 These people are all there to help you.

 There are also confidential hotlines for teens who have suicidal feelings.
 These hotlines are free and the counselors are trained to give you resources and advice so that you can get further help.